amul047/aws-solutions-architect-c03-exam-notes/ReadMe.md

 ## Let's do it!

-s3 object size max 5TB
-RDS for sql server has native mirroring feature hibernate ec2 - keep processes and RAm contents in EBS, but instance store is wiped like a stop/start iot greengradd and amazont ime strwma encrypt ec2 db billing? gateway load balancers ec2 costs
+iot greengradd and amazont ime strwma

 Domain 1: Design Secure Architectures
 CloudHSM
 FIPS 140-2 Level 3 is CloudHSM, Level 2 is KMS